Bahmni-HWC/bahmni-india-package/README.md

 8. Also from the database backup, a default organisation named `Bahmni` will also be created with some metadata.
 The login credentials for the same is admin@bahmni/Admin123.
 This can also be used to login from mobile app.

 ## Troubleshooting
 1. If you are connecting to a DHCP server or switch networks, then the local IP address may change.
-In such case, restart  keycloak and avni service
+In such case update HOSTNAME variable in .env with local IP, restart  keycloak and avni service
    * `docker compose restart keycloak`
    * `docker compose restart avni`

+    Also remember to update the IP in /etc/hosts as well for minio.avni.local .

 ## Setting Up MinIO
-Note: The following steps are required only if you want to do some file uploads within Avni
+Note: The following steps are required only if you want to do some file uploads/metdata uploads within Avni
 1. Start MinIo by running the following command
     > docker compose --profile minio up -d
 2. Add an entry in `/etc/hosts` file.
 Before this find the machine IP as mentioned in step 3 above.